Tech Products

 Editor's Verdict - Recommended

-A genuinely immersive soundbar that plays well with the rest of the Sonos ecosystem, if you can stomach the price and the app-only setup.
+An immersive soundbar that plays well with the rest of the Sonos ecosystem, if you can stomach the price and the app-only setup.

 It's the closest a single soundbar has gotten me to a room with real height in the sound.